MiSTer-devel/Template_MiSTer/Readme.md

 Macro          |   Effect
 ---------------|---------------------------------
-OSD_HEADER     |
 ARCADE_SYS     | Disables the UART and OSD status DEBUG_NOHDMI   | Disable HDMI-related modules.
-Speeds up compilation but only analogue video is available DUAL_SDRAM     | Changes configuration of FPGA pins to work with dual SDRAM I/O boards USE_DDRAM      | Enables DDRAM ports of emu instance USE_SDRAM      | Enables SDRAM ports of emu instance USE_FB         |
+Speeds up compilation but only analogue/direct video is available DUAL_SDRAM     | Changes configuration of FPGA pins to work with dual SDRAM I/O boards USE_DDRAM      | Enables DDRAM ports of emu instance USE_SDRAM      | Enables SDRAM ports of emu instance USE_FB         | Allows to use framebuffer from the core

 # Quartus version